What Are Required Minimum Distributions?

 These rules are in place so the Internal Revenue Service can start taxing income that had previously been in a tax-advantaged account such as a 401(k), traditional IRA, or SEP-IRA.

-Eventually, the IRS is going to want to take its piece.
-Taking time to understand how RMD rules work is an important step during the retirement income planning process.
+Taking the time to understand how RMD rules work is an important part of everyone's retirement income planning process.

-For most retirees, RMD rules have no real impact on how they use their retirement funds, as most begin to take distributions well before age 70½ as a means of income in retirement.
-In fact, in addition to taking distributions before the required age, most retirees actually withdraw more than the minimum amount.
-But for those fortunate retirees who have other sources of retirement income or who might otherwise not spend the assets in their qualified retirement accounts, the RMD requirement kicks in and creates taxable income.
-And just like any other retirement income, you can put your RMD towards expenses, a taxable investment account, or even a monetary gift to charity.
-The money is yours to use however you see fit in line with your financial life goals.
-The only thing you cannot do is reinvest the money into another qualified retirement account.
+For most retirees, RMD rules have no real impact on how they use their retirement funds, as most begin to take distributions well before age 70½ as a means of obtaining income for their retirement.
+Most retirees also withdraw more than the minimum amount.

+For those fortunate retirees who have other sources of retirement income or who might otherwise not spend the assets in their qualified retirement accounts, the RMD requirements kick in and create taxable income.
+And just like any other retirement income, you can put your RMD towards living expenses, a taxable investment account, or a monetary gift to charity.
+The only thing you cannot do is reinvest the money in another qualified retirement account.